Introduction to niche podcast sponsorship revenue

 - Taxes and costs are excluded: editing, hosting, ad operations, platform fees, and payment processing all affect net income.

-When the results panel appears, read it like a decision tool rather than a scoreboard.
-Ask what the total depends on, what would break first, and whether the revenue mix is stable enough for the kind of business you want to build.
+When the results panel appears, read it as a decision aid for a niche podcast rather than a scoreboard.
+Ask what the total depends on, what would fail first, and whether the mix is stable enough for the kind of business you want to build.

 - Magnitude: does the monthly total look believable for your download count and audience quality?